QuentinMaillard/Obsidian-Sapiens_Framework/README.md

 		- The same as Activities
 		- Nature of gesture supported: tech/social/art

-*👉 You can learn more about each **Space** and **Dimension** in their index notes, where their nature of the content and aims are described.*
+*👉 You can learn more about each **Space** and **Dimension** in the examples of index notes I've created in the vault, where their nature of the content and aims are described.*

 ## The Indexing
-This numbers represent folders and file according to their nature.
-It helps making indexes, retrieving data, and referencing vault's elements in other systems (calendars app, other note taking apps, tasks lists, post-its, emails, etc).
-It is inspired by:
-- The Dewey system
-- Johnny Decimal

-Here it goes:
+The method of **Indexing** simply involves creating one note per folder of space/dimension/embodiment, whose name is the same as the folder.
+Moreover, each **index** has its own **unique number** according to place it occupies in the **Foundation** (*see below*).

+There are some advantages to that:
+- Having a nice obsidian graph
+- Navigation by links
+- Easy referencing of a place in your **Foundation** (from inside or outside your vault)
+- Facilitated file search and navigation from a place to another
+- Easy search in Archives

+It can feel a bit annoying to create an index for each place, but with templates it is made very easy, and the more you use the framework, the less you have to do it, as all **Spaces** and **Dimensions** are already in place —hopefully, these will move and change along your life, but you see what I mean.

+The indexing and ordering of the **Foundation** is helped by the following numbering system:
 - **000** Space
 - **010.** Dimension
-- **011.** Sub-Dimension
+- **011:** Sub-Dimension
 	- Just another degree of precision for a dimension, can be useful to multiply our taxonomy and gain granularity
 - **XXX** • Embodiment
 - No numbers
 	- Just the notes linked to an embodiment or in the • Extras • folder

+The numbering is inspired by:
+- The Dewey system
+- Johnny Decimal

+The **Indexing** is not mandatory for **SAPIENS** to work, nor is the numbering system to the **Indexing**, but they help making indexes, retrieving data, and referencing vault's place in other systems (calendars app, other note taking apps, tasks lists, post-its, emails, etc).

 # 🛣️ Roadmap
+- [ ] Improve explanation about indexing
+- [ ] Create more templates
 - [ ] Create a better walkthrough than a big README file
+	- [ ] Is the whole thing to complex?
+- [ ] Reinforce the narrative and storytelling around the framework
 - [ ] Propose a tag sytem
+- [ ] Implement a deeper use of MOCs
 - [ ] Add cool plugins 😎 to support the ideology
 - [ ] Find feedbacks to enhance the framework
 - [ ] Detail PLM method with my Venn diagram of reality (what is he talking about 🤔)